-When architects talk about unbuilt work they mean buildings.
+When architects talk about unbuilt work they mean building designs.

 What if they were to reframe that thinking?